 An aggregate entry age actuarial cost method of valuation was used in determining most liabilities and normal cost.
 This means that an individual entry-age employer normal cost was determined for each benefit group (Regular Tier 1, Regular Tier 2, SLEP Tier 1, SLEP Tier 2, ECO Tier 1, ECO Tier 2) as a percent of payroll.
 The normal cost for each employer was calculated based on the aggregate Tier 1 and Tier 2 normal cost, weighted on the expected payroll of Tier 1 and Tier 2 members for the given employer.
 Larger employers have the option of an individual normal cost rate.
-For each Tier the aggregate normal cost rate is multiplied by the present value of future salary of that Tier and then aggregated to determine the present value of future normal cost for each employer.
-The actuarial accrued liability is then calculated by subtracting the present value of future normal cost and present value of future employee contributions from the present value of future benefits.
+For each Tier the aggregate normal cost rate is multiplied by the present value of future salary of that Tier and then aggregated to determine the present value of future normal cost and present value of future employee contributions from the present value of future benefits.